MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-localization.md

 ---
 title: Localize your app
-description: Learn about localizing your Microsoft Teams app. ms.topic: conceptual ms.localizationpriority: medium ms.date: 05/15/2018
+description: In this module, learn how to localize your Microsoft Teams app. ms.topic: conceptual ms.localizationpriority: medium ms.date: 05/15/2018